Do You Feel Like You Have A Hunchback?

 • Constant fatigue: Because your muscles are overcompensating to keep you upright

-• Restricted mobility, making it harder to lie down flat or move freely
+• Restricted mobility: Making it harder to lie down flat or move freely

 Poor posture can also negatively impact your general health, affecting more than just your spine.
 Early treatment can help prevent these broader health issues and support overall wellness.